 5. Torch – Open-Source Machine Learning Software Library

 Torch is one of the most efficient open-source deep learning software.
 This computing framework supports all machine learning algorithms that put GPUs first.
-In addition, a fast and easy-to-understand scripting language named LuaJIT and an underlying C/CUDA implementation ensures that it provides a simple and efficient interface to its users.
+In addition, a fast and easy-to-understand scripting language named LuaJIT and an underlying C/CUDA implementation ensure that it provides a simple and efficient interface to its users.

 Built to provide maximum flexibility and speed to the users in building scientific algorithms, the software includes a massive ecosystem of community-driven packages in machine learning, signal processing, computer vision, etc.

-Some of the software’s core features include a powerful N-dimensional array, fast and efficient deep learning GPU support, and numerous routines for slicing, indexing, numerical optimization, etc. It is also embeddable with Android and iOS.
+Some of the software’s core features include a powerful N-dimensional array, fast and efficient deep learning GPU support, and numerous routines for slicing, indexing, numerical optimization, etc. It is also embeddable in Android and iOS.

 6. Keras – Deep Learning API Written in Python

 Keras is a Python-based deep learning software tool that is popular for its simplicity and flexibility.
 This open-source library works as an interface for the machine learning platforms TensorFlow and Theano.
 The main advantage of deep learning with Keras is its exceptional speed – it allows you to develop and train a neural network model using only a few lines of code.

 Hence, Keras often requires about 50% less code to define a model than native APIs of deep learning frameworks require.
 Here is an example of LeNet-5 trained on MNIST data in Keras – only 70 lines of code.